sungsoo-ahn/2025/_posts/2025-04-28-the-illustrated-alphafold.md

 ---
 # Introduction
 ### Who should read this
-Do you want to understand exactly how AlphaFold3 works?
+Do you want to understand exactly how AlphaFold 3 works?
 The architecture is quite complicated and the description in the paper can be overwhelming, so we made a much more friendly (but just as detailed!) visual walkthrough.

 This is mostly written for an ML audience and multiple points assume familiarity with the steps of attention.
 If you're rusty, see Jay Alammar's [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) for a thorough visual explanation.
 That post is one of the best explanations of a model architecture at the level of individual matrix operations and also the inspiration for the diagrams and naming.